Air apocalypse is coming: As Delhi chokes, action must on hotspots to curb air pollution

 MS Swaminathan's solution:

-Eminent agriculture scientist M.S.
-Swaminathan says blaming the farmers would offer no solution.
-Instead, set up rice bioparks, says Swaminathan, which could generate employment and cattle feed
+Eminent agriculture scientist M S Swaminathan says blaming the farmers would offer no solution.
+Instead, set up rice bio parks, says Swaminathan, which could generate employment and cattle feed

 Why do farmers burn stubble?